Get in Touch

 • Defining test completion criteria and exit conditions.

-• ISTQB-aligned test strategy and test policy documentation.
+• Developing ISTQB-aligned test strategy and policy documents.

 Module 7: Test Tools and Automation Fundamentals